 During this period of uncertainty due to Covid-19, the need for social distancing and stay-at-home, the following options are available for the signing of your documents.
 For everyone's safety, my law office is not scheduling in-office meetings at this time and is not scheduling any remote document signings.

 OPTION 1: SELF-SERVICE “SOCIAL DISTANCING” OPTION

-In this option, you will receive your final documents by US mail or by email for you to print as per your preference.
+In this option, you will receive your final documents by US mail.
 Along with your documents you will receive detailed instructions on how to properly sign each document in your estate plan.
 Once you receive your documents, you will perform the following steps.

 Carefully review the documents received and instructions provided.

 Schedule a time and place when you, your two witnesses and a Notary can get together to execute your documents.
 (Note that a Notary is available at most banks, UPS Stores and Fedex/Kinko Stores - please call ahead to make an appointment.
 Also, Mobile Notaries may be available who will travel to your site for a fee - simply Google “mobile notary near me” to find possible notaries who provide this service.)
 Some people have arranged for everyone to meet in the client’s driveway, whereby all remain in their vehicles and use their own pens and pass the documents between each other.
 Also, I have heard of clients passing the documents through an open window or door as well.

 While always practicing social distancing, but always within view of each other, and carefully following the instructions provided, the documents are signed, witnessed and notarized.